-Going plastic free is a great aspiration.
+Going free is a great aspiration.
 But there are so many, many challenges along the way.
-The biggest one I have come up against so far is being able to freeze meat without plastic or using freezer bags.
+The biggest one I have come up against so far is being able to without or using bags.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

 The first step to the trays and double wrapped cling film by using reusable containers.
 Even ice cream containers work well to in. without was to get rid of the single-use – ie

 I have a personal bug bear with cling film (aka ), I think it is wasteful and unnecessary in almost every situation.

 I particularly get mad at the supermarkets using a double (or sometimes triple!) cling film layer over trays of or nothing, baby. , combined with most of them shutting down their butchery counters.
 This then removes all choice from consumers, it is